Bushland, Texas

-Bushland is an unincorporated community and census-designated place (CDP) in southwestern Potter County, Texas, United States.
+Bushland is a census-designated place (CDP) in southwestern Potter and Randall counties in Texas, United States.
 A small portion of the CDP extends south into Randall County.
 According to the Handbook of Texas, the community had an estimated population of 130 in 2000.
 The community is part of the Amarillo, Texas Metropolitan Statistical Area.

 Geography

 Bushland is located at 35°11′31″N 102°03′53″W (35.1919978, -102.0646392), at an elevation of 3,825 feet.
 The community is situated along Interstate 40, approximately 14 miles west of Amarillo in southwestern Potter County.

 Bushland is the halfway point between Chicago and Los Angeles, 1,062 miles from either city.
 The two cities were the original endpoints of U.S. Route 66.

 History

 Established as a station on the Chicago, Rock Island and Gulf Railway, Bushland was named for William Henry Bush, a Chicago native.
 In 1898, land owner Joseph Glidden (the inventor of barbed wire) transferred the Frying Pan Ranch to Mr. Bush, who was his son-in-law.
 The total cost was $68,000.
 Thereafter, Bush donated land for a town site and a railroad right-of-way.
 On July 3, 1908, the town was formally dedicated by Bush and his associate S.H.
 Smiser.

 Farmers soon settled in and around Bushland.
 A public school district was established, followed by the opening of a post office in January 1909.
 The community's population remained small, hovering near 20 during the 1910s and 1920s.
-By 1940, that figure had risen to 175 with four businesses operating in the community.
+By 1940, that figure had risen to 175, with four businesses operating in the community.
 Throughout the latter half of the twentieth century and into the twenty-first, Bushland's population has remained steady at around 130.

 In 2009, Bushland made National News after a gas pipeline ruptured near Prairie West, a local neighborhood.
 At 1:00 AM on Wednesday, November 4, 2009, a gas line operated by El Paso Natural Gas Company malfunctioned, shooting flames 700 feet into the air.
-3 residents of the neighborhood were injured, and transported to Lubbock for health treatment.
+Three residents of the neighborhood were injured, and transported to Lubbock for health treatment.